ParkerBoeing/bot_saves_princess/README.md

 - Once I felt confident I had a viable and performant solution, even though this was only for a HackerRank code challenge, I reworked the logic with a mindset for production / enterprise level code.
 This included abstracting out methods for better readability and introducing error handling for a better debugging experience.
 - I then tested and refined each of the solutions, ensuring robust and resilient code.

+## Gamification

+- After completing the HackerRank challenges, I wanted to push my ability to manipulate matrices further by creating a simple game.
+- The game generates a 5x5 grid, places the bot in the middle, and hides the princess somewhere on the grid undisclosed to the user.
+- The user has to navigate the grid to find the princess.
+Their score is calculated as follows ((minimum_number_of_moves_to_princess / users_number_of_moves) * 100)
+- Future iterations could include numerous rounds or allow a second user to hide the princess for the first user to find.
+- It was incredibly fun to make this game and, despite its simplicity, I hope anyone who plays has as much fun as I did making the game!

 ## How to Run on Local Machine

 ### Downloading Software